Spiritual bypassing is a very persistent shadow of spirituality, manifesting in many forms, often without being acknowledged.– R. Augustus

 CD often happens to members of cults, but can also occur in the general spiritual community.
 For example, a person might experience CD when they follow the principle of non-harming (Ahisma) but hit their children every time they get angry.

 Other examples of CD include following a narcissistic spiritual teacher who says one thing and does the other, claiming to be a healer with special abilities but on some level knowing that it’s a pretense (and placebo), following a non-dual philosophy but being dogmatic about it, and so on.

-Facing CD involves doing some shadow work and examining places and behaviors in your life that don’t add up.
-This is not about shaming yourself or being “more perfect,” but being honest and clearing away any self-delusion.
+Facing CD involves doing shadow work and examining places and behaviors in your life that don’t add up.
+This practice isn’t about shaming yourself or being “more perfect,” but being honest and clearing away any self-delusion.

 4. Ask others for their honest opinions

 If you have any close friends or family members (who you have a healthy and respectful relationship with), talk to them about your spiritual path.
 Ask them if they have noticed any spiritual bypassing tendencies within you.
 If they don’t understand what spirtual bypassing is, show them this article or explain it to them!

 Then, once your trusted friend or family member is ready, consciously brace yourself (and your ego) by taking a slow, soft, deep breath for their response.
 If at any point you feel overwhelmed with an emotion like anger or defensiveness, thank them and tell them that you need a minute or two to process what they’ve told you.